-Four Young Boys Accused Of Raping 19-Year-Old Woman At Gun Point
+Four Young Boys Accused Of Raping 19-Year-Old Woman At Gunpoint

 — WTOP (@WTOP) February 17, 2019

-Ramos, Worrell and Campbell – the three 14-year-olds – are all currently at Central Booking.
+Ramos, Worrell, and Campbell – the three 14-year-olds – are all currently at Central Booking.
 Bond information and court date information regarding the three teenagers is not available at this point in time.

-Under Maryland state laws, conviction of these sex crimes will require the boys to register as sex offenders for anywhere from 15 years to the rest of their lives depending on the judge’s ruling, FindLaw confirms.
+Under Maryland state laws, conviction of these sex crimes will require the boys to register as sex offenders for anywhere from 15 years to the rest of their lives, depending on the judge’s ruling, per FindLaw.